Tax Breaks for Higher Education in the 2019 Tax Year

 Overview of various tax credits, deductions, and savings incentives for college

 The federal government provides several tax incentives for college students and their parents, but they can change somewhat from year to year.
-A tax break you claimed on your last return might not be available this year.
-Congress might have breathed new life into one that expired, or tweaked others that have been around for a while.
-Here's an overview of the key tax breaks available in 2019 for pursuing post-secondary education.
+A tax break you claimed on your last return might not be available for this tax year.
+Congress might have breathed new life into one that expired or tweaked others that have been around for a while.
+Here's an overview of the key tax breaks that apply to your 2019 filing related to pursuing post-secondary education.

 College Savings Plans